Hawkman: Katar Hol

 Katar Hol is an honored police officer on his homeworld of Thanagar.
 Along with his wife Shayera, they use anti-gravity belts and their wings to fly and fight criminals.
 These were the tools of an elite police unit tasked to track and apprehend the most dangerous criminals.
 The pair were sent to Earth in 1961 to capture the shapeshifting criminal Byth Rok.
 Following this mission, they elected to remain on Earth to work with authorities in the United States and learn human police methods.
 The two adopted covers as a pair of museum curators, Carter and Shiera Hall, and acted publicly as the second Hawkman and the second Hawkgirl (later Hawkwoman).

-Although initially depicted as surviving the Crisis on Infinite Earths intact, Katar Hol was rebooted just a few years afterwards in a prestige-format miniseries named Hawkworld, by Timothy Truman.
+Although initially depicted as surviving the events of Crisis on Infinite Earths intact, Katar Hol was rebooted in the later miniseries Hawkworld, by Timothy Truman.
 A regular ongoing series of the same name followed, with writer John Ostrander joining Truman.
 Katar Hol, a young police officer on the planet Thanagar, rebels against the oppressive system of his planet and is sent into exile.
 He later escapes and uncovers a renegade police captain Byth Rok.
 As a result, he is reinstated into the force, given a new partner, Shayera Thal, and sent on a mission on Earth, where he is the third Hawkman.

-In DC's The New 52 universe, Hawkman is Katar Hol but uses the name Carter Hall.
+In The New 52 continuity, Hawkman is Katar Hol, but uses the name Carter Hall.